Trade Council of Denmark, Taipei

 It was established in 1983 as the Danish Trade Organisations' Taipei Office.

 The Trade Council’s Taipei office provides consular services to Danish citizens in Taiwan, including the issuing of Danish passports.
 In addition, it is responsible for the issuing of visas for Denmark, Norway and Iceland.
 It also handles Norwegian passport applications on behalf of the Norwegian Embassy in Singapore.
 Norway previously had its own Norwegian Trade Council office in Taipei, but this was closed in 2004.

-The Office is headed by the Director, Nicholas Enersen.
+The Office is headed by the Director, Peter Sand.